syncfusion-content/maui-docs/MAUI/DataForm/Overview.md

 ## Key features

-* **Editors**: Support built-in editors such as text, password, multi-line, combo box, autocomplete, date, time, checkbox,switch, and radio group editors the primitive data types such as string, enumeration, DateTime and TimeSpan.
+* **Editors**: Support built-in editors such as text, password, multi-line, combo box, autocomplete, date, time, checkbox, switch, and radio group editors the primitive data types such as string, enumeration, DateTime and TimeSpan.

 * **Custom editor**: Support to add custom editors.